myeganloo/Monitoring-stack/SLACK-SETUP-GUIDE.md

 ## ⚠️ **Security Notes**

-- ✅ Webhook URL is now stored as masked GitLab variable
+- ✅ Webhook URL is stored as masked GitLab variable
 - ✅ URL won't appear in pipeline logs
 - ✅ Only protected branches can access the webhook
 - 🔄 Rotate webhook if accidentally exposed

 ## 🎉 **Ready to Deploy!**

-Your Slack webhook is configured and tested.
-The AlertManager will now send professional monitoring alerts to your `#alerts` channel with interactive buttons and rich formatting.
+Your Slack webhook can now be configured securely.
+The AlertManager will send professional monitoring alerts to your `#alerts` channel with interactive buttons and rich formatting.

-**Next: Push your changes and approve the GitLab deployment!** 🚀
+**Next: Add your actual webhook URL to GitLab variables and deploy!** 🚀